This moist banana bread recipe is golden brown on the outside and sweet and fluffy on the inside. This simple banana bread is a family favorite.

 How to Store Banana Bread

-- Allow your banana bread to cool on a cooling rack or a plate before refrigerating it.
+- Allow your bread to cool on a wire rack or a plate before refrigerating it.

 - Slice your bread in thick and even slices.
 Eat to your heart’s content.